Find Affordable College Courses

 Winona, MN

-With a ranking of #10, Winona State University did quite well on this year’s best schools for film, video and photographic arts students.
-Located in the town of Winona, Winona State is a public college with a moderately-sized student population.
+Winona State University did quite well in this year’s ranking of the best schools for film, video and photographic arts students.
+It came in at #10 on the list.
+Located in the town of Winona, Winona State is a public school with a medium-sized student population.

 #11